 Lenders may request changes on disbursed loans by contacting the appropriate CLSC.
-The CLSC contact information can be found at www.sba.gov/for-lenders, then click on the appropriate CLSC found under "Find a SBA Resource."
+The CLSC contact information can be found at www.sba.gov/for-lenders, then click on the appropriate CLSC found under "Find a Center" towards the bottom of the page.

 The CLSCs have a loan servicing guide on SBA's web page at: